BrandonPacewic/Ignore/README.md

 # Ignore
-Script for making a .gitignore file because I am lazy

-Used to make a .gitignore file that looks something like this
+Script used to make a .gitignore file that looks something like this

 ```
 .gitignore